 The functional approach is relatively recent.
 It developed in the 1980s with the collapse of populations, species extinctions and the biodiversity crisis (Wilson et al. 1988).
 The functions performed by species began to be studied in greater depth when ecologists noticed that if a species disappeared from an ecosystem, it did not necessarily mean that the whole ecosystem was disturbed or even collapsed (Mejri 2009).
 The question “Are all species essential for the proper functioning of ecosystems?” became central, as did the need to define the role of species within ecosystems.
 In other words, can we consider that species are “redundant” if they play the same role, fulfill the same function, in an ecosystem?
 To answer these questions, the functional trait approach seems relevant because it provides information on the roles of species in their environment, which is complementary to those provided by classical diversity indices, such as specific diversity, richness distribution or evenness (Marcon 2015; Mejri 2009).

 More importantly, functional traits and species role attribution are crucial in determining functional diversity, which is the primary factor explaining stability and productivity, and should therefore be preferred to specific or taxonomic diversity when studying community ecology (Dumay et al. 2004; Mejri 2009).
 In fact, the resilience and health of ecosystems depends much more on the range of functions and functional traits exhibited by species than on the number of species per se (i.e. species richness).
 Indeed, indices of specific abundance and diversity assume that all species are equivalent, and do not take into account the functions provided by these species (Mejri 2009).
-From this functional perspective, the richness of an ecosytem is determined by the extent of functional diversity provided by the species (Rocklin 2004).
+From this functional perspective, the richness of an ecosystem is determined by the extent of functional diversity provided by the species (Rocklin 2004).

-To estimate functional diversity, species must first be classified into “functional groups”, which reflects the similarities of species according to 3 criteria.
+To estimate functional diversity, species must first be classified into “functional groups”, which reflects the similarities of species according to three criteria.
 Within a functional group, species must (i) share the same habitat and trophic level (Brind’Amour et al. 2016), (ii) play a similar role in the habitat, through the functions they provide (Dumay et al. 2004; Mejri 2009), and (iii) display similar responses to changing environmental pressures (Brind’Amour et al. 2016; Dumay et al. 2004; Mejri 2009).